Libensemble/libensemble/libensemble/tests/standalone_tests/kill_test/readme.txt

 The default test (sleep_and_print), should automatically test if all processes of an MPI job are correctly killed and also that a second job can be launched and killed.

-Launching MPI jobs which write form each MPI task, at regular intervals, to an output file (see sleep_and_print.c).
+Launching MPI jobs which write from each MPI task, at regular intervals, to an output file (see sleep_and_print.c).

 This test launches a job, then kills after a few seconds, and then monitors output file to see if output continues.
 If the first job is succesfully killed, a second is launched and the test repeated.